-Members of the Graduate Employees and Students Organization (GESO) and then Local 33 have organized for decades for better pay; parental leave; endowment divestment from private prisons and Puerto Rican debt; family and dependent healthcare; protections for international student workers; access to better mental healthcare; and many other issues that impact our lives as graduate workers at Yale.
+Graduate workers have organized at Yale since the 1980s in solidarity with other campus workers and for a recognized union of their own.
+Members of Local 33 and its predecessors, TA Solidarity and the Graduate Employees and Students Organization (GESO), have organized for decades for better pay; parental leave; endowment divestment from private prisons and Puerto Rican debt; family and dependent healthcare; protections for international student workers; access to better mental health care; and many other issues that impact the lives of graduate workers at Yale.